RBLX Investors Have Opportunity to Lead Roblox Corporation Securities Fraud Lawsuit

 Shareholders with losses of $100,000 or more are encouraged to contact the firm.

-BENSALEM, Pa., Dec.
-8, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Roblox Corporation ("Roblox" or the "Company") (NYSE: RBLX).
+LOS ANGELES, Dec.
+11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Roblox Corporation ("Roblox" or the "Company") (NYSE: RBLX).

 Class Period: March 10, 2021 – February 15, 2022